 Upon leaving the disappointment of Kuta Lombok behind, we set out in search of something a little more authentic.
 We’d heard of Tetebatu, a small village located at the southern base of Mount Rinjani, but found scant information online and in our travel guide about it.
-Still we took the chance, hired a driver, left our dysfunctional family behind and blindly booked a room at Kembang Kuning Cottages, crossing our fingers and hoping our hurried decision would once again turn in our favour.
+Still, we took the chance, hired a driver, left our dysfunctional family behind, and blindly booked a room at Kembang Kuning Cottages, crossing our fingers and hoping our hurried decision would once again turn in our favor.